FC

 Smoking on Set

-This protocol exists to provide provisions for crewmembers who smoke, whilst also protecting locations and other people from cigarette smoke.
-The PRODUCER on a show is responsible for making sure that these protocols are followed.
+This protocol exists to provide provisions for crewmembers who smoke/vape, whilst also protecting locations and other people from cigarette smoke.
+The Producer on a show is responsible for making sure that these protocols are followed.
 In all cases, the production shall defer to any local or municipality laws regarding smoking, such as the Smoking Regulations for the State of Florida.

 Sound Stage Shoots

-Cigarette smoking is prohibited anywhere on campus.
-Therefore, for any production that shoots on the school’s sound stages, cigarette smoking is prohibited.
+Cigarette smoking and vaping is prohibited anywhere on campus.
+Therefore, for any production that shoots on the school’s sound stages, cigarette smoking and vaping is prohibited.

 Location Shoots

-During pre-production, the Producer is responsible for requesting permission from the location owner for crewmembers to smoke during the production.
+During pre-production, the Producer is responsible for requesting permission from the location owner for crewmembers to smoke/vape during the production.

 If the location owner agrees to smoking occurring at (or nearby) the location, the Producer and location owner will agree to a set of parameters about where smoking can and cannot occur.
 Under no circumstances can smoking occur within 150-feet of camera, craft services, video village, production vehicles, or any other work area.